skellis46/slipbox/improvisation and the threshold of the self.md

 - opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

-In this writing I seek to understand experiences in dancing in which a sense of self or _I_ is diminished, changed or even lost.
-Describing some disruption to the everyday experience of being subjects who manipulate or experience objects around us (including our bodies) in which this apparent separation between subject and object is diminished or even lost.